nicolaei/master/docs/thesis/source/07_discussion.md

 While the results shown in this thesis are promising, it is possible that they could be improved with some optimization.
-Since all the tests were done by interfacing with the Wi-Fi card from `python`, which was talking to `iw`, both smooth scan and selective scan would probably show better results if implemented directly at the driver level.
+Since all the tests were done by interfacing with the Wi-Fi card from `python`, which in turn was talking to `iw`, both smooth scan and selective scan could show better results if implemented directly at the driver level.

-This is because every call to iw launches a new scan for the selected channel, so both smooth scan and selective scan will experience some overhead.
-While full scan was only a single call to `iw`, and then the drivers took care of the rest.
-By implementing this logic in the driver it is possible that the scans would take even shorter, and thus improve the results even further.
+This is because every call to `iw` launches a new scan for the selected channel, so both smooth scan and selective scan experienced some overhead.
+By implementing the logic on the driver level it is possible that the scans could take even shorter time, and thus improve the results even further.

 In addition to that, `iw` did not allow for customizing MinCT and MaxCT, which could further improve the results by limiting the scanning period for typically